mti-lab/UTokyo-sisap23-challenge-submission/README.md

 The each result including csv files and figures is saved as an artifact `Results on ${size}`.
 You can download it from the GitHub Actions page.

+## Note for evaluation
+Note that query time is measured across all processing that depends on the input query.
+That is, it includes all pre-processing, searching, and post-processing for the query.
+If query time should only be measured for searches, please contact us.
+We will provide a script for the correct measurement.

 ## How to use other query sets
 Change the following section in `search/search.py` to use other query sets.
 You can change if needed: